Unstoppable-Code-Warriors/bdgad-auth/.github/README.md

 2. **SSH connection fails**: Verify VM credentials and network accessibility
 3. **Docker pull fails**: Check Docker Hub credentials and image permissions
 4. **Container fails to start**: Check environment file path and content on VM

-### Debugging

--   Check the Actions tab in your GitHub repository for detailed logs
 -   SSH into your VM to check Docker logs: `docker logs bdgad-auth`
 -   Verify environment file exists and has correct permissions on VM